aspnetzero/documents/doc/Development-Guide-Core.md

 #### Visual Settings

-AspNet Zero's look of UI can be modified in visual settings page.
+ASP.NET Zero's look of UI can be modified in visual settings page.
 This page is used to modify look of UI both for system and personal user accounts.
 If a user doesn't have permission to see this page, then user will see an item named "Visual Settings" in his personal menu.